ai1138/Predicting2022NBAMVP/README.md

 # Predicting the NBA 2021-2022 MVP Voting Race
 We will be attempting to determine who will win the NBA Most Valuable Player award using machine learning methods such as SVM/Linear Regression.
 Our findings will be based on the advanced analystics of past MVP winners, their teams and the advanced analytics of this years players.
+We will then validate and compare the models and make a final conclusion of the work done

 # Data Studied
 In order to make this project happen, data from both basketball reference and kaggle was needed inorder to create the prediction models for the NBA mvp race.